Vyral/base-template/_posts/2020-04-27-where-is-real-estate-headed-in-the-short-term.md

 {% include youtube.html %}

-Our real estate market has certainly been affected by the coronavirus pandemic, but could some much-needed relief be on the horizon?
-Here are my thoughts.
+<p style="text-align: center;"><em>Our real estate market has certainly been affected by the coronavirus pandemic, but could some much-needed relief be on the horizon?
+Here are my thoughts.</em></p>

 The question I’m getting a lot lately is, “Where do you see the real estate market going in the short term because of the coronavirus pandemic?”